 Zest, then juice, 14-16 medium lemons.
 (Discard the lemon rinds after juicing.)
-In a non-reactive container (preferably glass or porcelain), combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
+In a glass, stainless steel or porcelain container, combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
 Cover, place in a cool location (or refrigerate), and let stand four to 30 days.
 Strain and reserve the lemon vodka.
 Discard the solids.

 While the vodka is infusing, in a medium saucepan, stir together 3 cups water and 3 cups sugar until the sugar dissolves completely.
 Bring to boil over high heat; reduce the heat to low and simmer two minutes.
 Remove saucepan from heat and cool the simple syrup to room temperature.
 Store syrup in a bottle in the refrigerator.

 Stir together the strained lemon vodka and the simple syrup.
 Transfer limoncello to small bottles for gift-giving.

 Print the enjoyment instructions on card stock, cut tags to size, punch a hole in the corner, tie with a piece of ribbon, and hang the tag on the neck of the bottle.
 Store in the refrigerator.
 Makes about 20 small bottles (4 ounces, good for two drinks), depending on the size of the lemons and the amount of vodka used.

 This fudge recipe is foolproof and very easy to make.
 Customize your fudge gifts with any of the flavor variations.